Home/ Thrill Rides/ Ferris Wheel

 One of the most iconic traditional rides available.
 This is superb when you need something a little slower for those who don’t want to be turned upside down and inside out.
 Big wheels have been a regular fixture at funfairs throughout the world for over 100 years.
 George Washington Gale Ferris Jr. designing the first ever one in 1893.

 Its not only a super attraction, but being so high, makes a landmark centrepiece for any event.
 Being visible all over your venue the Ferris Wheel is a standout attraction.
+A great draw for your bonfire or fireworks night.

 Basically the ride consists of two giant spoked wheels parallel to each other.
 Between them are suspended a number of cars for the riders to sit in.
 As the ride turns the cars remain upright due to being mounted on a rotating axle.